 1. In a large skillet, add 2 Tbsp olive oil, onion, garlic and a dash of salt.
 Sauté over medium heat for 3 minutes.
 Add the mushrooms, eggplant, and soy sauce.
 Sauté for 10-15 minutes over medium, stirring constantly.
 You want to evaporate the soy sauce, and “sweat out” as much water as possible from the mushrooms and eggplant.

-3. Add the remaining farro, white beans, mushroom/eggplant sauté, parsley and tarragon to the large mixing bowl, Add the flax seed meal.
+3. Add the remaining whole cooked farro, white beans, mushroom/eggplant sauté, parsley and tarragon to the large mixing bowl.
+Add the flax seed meal.
 Combine with a wooden spoon or spatula.
 Allow it to sit in the fridge for ~15 minutes (this will allow the flax seed meal to congeal a bit).
 If it still feels too wet to you, add more flax seed meal, and then, wait a bit.

 5. Allow to cool for ~3 minutes before serving.
 The burgers will set-up even more.
 3 minutes is just enough time to properly dress a bun, anyway 🙂 Top with Kite Hill Ricotta Cheese, caramelized red onions, dijon, and micro-greens, or with your favorite burger toppings!